My Dinner

 7. Oil your grill plate before making the fire.

-8. With the back of a spoon remove the onions from the pork steaks.
-You can fry them in a pan on the stove or place them in some foil to cook over the bbq.
+8. With the back of a spoon, remove the onions from the pork steaks.
+You can fry them in a pan on the stove or place them in foil to cook over the BBQ.

 Prepare your marinated pork steak in a frying pan.

-It is not always convenient to prepare a BBQ.
+It's not always convenient to fire up the BBQ.
 Of course, you can prepare this dish in a frying pan as well.
-It might miss the smoky flavour of grilled meat, but it will still be delicious.
-As the Schwenkbraten marinade already contains oil, you can fry on medium heat on each side for 10 minutes.
+It might miss the smoky flavor of grilled meat, but it will still be delicious.
+Since the Schwenkbraten marinade already contains oil, you can fry on medium heat for 10 minutes on each side.

 You can also prepare your Schwenkbraten in an oven.
-Preheat your oven to 180°C/356°F. Place your marinated Schweinesteak on a baking tray and bake for approx. 40 minutes.
+Preheat your oven to 356°F (180°C).
+Place your marinated pork steaks on a baking tray and bake for approximately 40 minutes.

 • Pasta Salad (Nudelsalat)